bento-platform/bento/README.md

 ### 5. Configure permissions

-#### Create superuser permissions in the new Bento authorization service
+#### a.
+Create superuser permissions in the new Bento authorization service

 First, run the authorization service and then open a shell into the container: